 How, then, are we to obey?
 (I think you know this, but we'll just read it quickly.)

-Ephesians 6:5-7 Servants, be obedient to them that are your masters according to the flesh, with fear and trembling, in singleness of your heart, as unto Christ; not with eyeservice, as menpleasers; but as the servants of Christ, doing the will of God from the heart; with good will doing service, as to the Lord, and not to men.
+Ephesians 6:5-7 Bondservants, be obedient to those who are your masters according to the flesh, with fear and trembling, in sincerity of heart, as to Christ; not with eyeservice, as men-pleasers; but as bondservants of Christ, doing the will of God from the heart, with goodwill doing service, as to the Lord, and not to men.

-We won't go into all the other explanations; but I did list three points for this.
+We will not go into all the other explanations; but I did list three points for this.

-- We've been purchased from death with the greatest price ever paid.
-Therefore, we should focus on serving our Lord and Master in everything we do—in our diligence in prayer, in study, in being kind and considerate and forgiving others, and in every aspect of the law—living it in the lives that we've been given.
+- We have been purchased from death with the greatest price ever paid.
+Therefore, we should focus on serving our Lord and Master in everything we do—in our diligence in prayer, in study, in being kind and considerate and forgiving others, and in every aspect of the law—living it in the lives that we have been given.